vickneee/helppomatka/README.md

 JWT_SECRET_KEY=
 ```

+## MongoDB Setup

+Sign up for an account at MongoDB Atlas.
+Create a new cluster and follow the instructions to set up a new database.
+Once set up, obtain your MongoDB connection string and add it to the MONGODB_CONNECTION_STRING variable in your .env files.

 ### Server Setup:
 To quickly set up and run both the frontend and backend servers, follow these steps: